Charles G. Hull

 About IA Interior Architects

 IA studies environments through the lens of interior architecture, a once-radical concept in design when the firm was founded in 1984.
 Today, the firm is driven by the principles of change, creativity, innovation, and community service.
-IA is operated by co-Presidents and CEOs David Bourke and Tom Powers, both seeking to uphold the legacy of David Mourning, the firm’s founder, whose mission was to help clients better achieve their business goals by enhancing the designs of the spaces in which the firm’s clients did their work.
-Some of the many publications featuring IA’s office designs include FastCoDesign.com, Entrepreneur Magazine, Inc. Magazine, design*milk.com, SEGD Magazine, CNBC.com, Interior Design, Contract Magazine, and Metropolis Magazine.
-A few of its major clients have included Bacardi, LinkedIn, McMillan, Mercedes-Benz Research & Development, Sapient Atlanta, Enel Green Power, Jet, and Invenergy.
+IA is operated by co-Presidents and CEOs David Bourke and Tom Powers, both seeking to uphold the legacy of David Mourning, the firm’s founder.
+His legacy revolves around helping clients achieve their business goals through smart, efficient designs that enhance, stimulate, and inspire workers to perform well.
+Some of the many publications that featured IA’s office designs include FastCoDesign.com, Entrepreneur Magazine, Inc. Magazine, design*milk.com, SEGD Magazine, CNBC.com, Interior Design, Contract Magazine, and Metropolis Magazine.
+The firm’s long list of notable clients for its corporate workplace market includes Bacardi, LinkedIn, McMillan, Mercedes-Benz Research & Development, Sapient Atlanta, Enel Green Power, Jet, and Invenergy.

-Sapient Atlanta, a modern office with a bold color palette and sleek, futuristic furniture, was the recipient of the ASID Georgia Gold Design Excellence Award for a Corporate Office under 25k square feet.
-The space contains brand messages appearing on digital platforms, a wall with laser-cut logos, team zones enabling collaboration, a hallway made out of walls that can be written on, independent work areas and meeting rooms, graphic carpet designs, and a combination of industrial and colorful fixtures creating a focused but comfortable atmosphere.
-The firm also designed the Atlanta-based office for J. Walter Thompson: a two-level glass tower with a 50k-square-foot workspace incorporating a central, asymmetrical staircase, a series of both interactive and enclosed meeting areas, a hidden media library with a seating area, and digital media walls.
-Central to the design is its nonhierarchical atmosphere, with not a single enclosed office.
-Instead, each of the 220 employees, including middle management and executives, operates in the same type of seven-foot module.
+Sapient Atlanta, a modern office with a bold color palette and sleek, futuristic furniture, was the recipient of the ASID Georgia Gold Design Excellence Award for the Corporate Office under 25,000-square-feet-category.
+The space contains brand messages appearing on digital platforms, a wall with laser-cut logos, collaborative team zones, a hallway made out of walls that can be written on, independent work areas and meeting rooms, graphic carpet designs, and a combination of industrial and colorful fixtures creating a focused but comfortable atmosphere.
+The firm also designed the Atlanta-based office for J. Walter Thompson: a two-level glass tower with a 50,000-square-foot workspace that incorporates a central, asymmetrical staircase, a series of both interactive and enclosed meeting areas, a hidden media library with a seating area, and digital media walls.
+Central to the design is its nonhierarchical atmosphere: it doesn’t include a single enclosed office.
+Instead, each of the 220 employees, including middle management and executives, operates within the same type of seven-foot module.

 191 Peachtree Street NE, Suite 5000, Atlanta, GA 30303

-Highlighted for its efforts to produce sustainable office spaces within Atlanta, HKS sees designing as a means of enhancing the human experience — a task that the firm handles with care and collaboration in order to achieve optimal results.
-The firm’s executive committee is made up of Dan Noble (president & CEO), Jeff Stouffer, and Bryan Trubey, with countless principals working to complete achievements in areas such as architecture, planning and development, programming, project management, structural engineering, interior design, graphic design, branding, sustainability, research, and more.
-Known for its designs for corporate headquarters, some of HKS’s clients have included Lear, Aviva, Radioshack, and Avon Cosmetics.
-Several of its international and national projects have received awards, including the Hartsfield-Jackson Atlanta International Airport Airside Modernization Fire Station 40 and Atlanta’s Medline Regional Activity Center Livable Centers Initiative, which received an Outstanding Health Planning recognition in 2015 from the Georgia Planning Association.
+Highlighted for its efforts to produce sustainable office spaces within Atlanta, HKS sees the act of design as a means of enhancing the human experience—an everyday design philosophy that the firm strictly adheres to in order to consistently deliver optimal results.
+The firm’s executive committee is made up of some the most influential figures in the industry, starting with its president and CEO Dan Noble, Atlanta Principal Julie Volosin, and other multi-affiliated principals working to complete achievements in areas such as architecture, planning and development, programming, project management, structural engineering, interior design, graphic design, branding, sustainability, research, and more.
+Known for its designs for corporate headquarters, some of HKS’s clients are international brands, such as Lear, Aviva, Radioshack, and Avon Cosmetics.
+Several of its projects in the US and abroad have received awards.
+Locally, its Hartsfield-Jackson Atlanta International Airport Airside Modernization Fire Station 40 and Atlanta’s Medline Regional Activity Center Livable Centers Initiative, earned the Outstanding Health Planning recognition in 2015, given by the Georgia Planning Association.

-Terminus 200, at 585,412 square feet, is a mixed-use structure in the Buckhead neighborhood of Atlanta, designed in collaboration with Duda/Paine Architects.
-The building is LEED Gold certified, and the office section is rated one of the top 10 shared office spaces in the area on Yelp.
-Some of the many companies operating in it are Fitzgerald & CO, Film Connection Film Institute, Greenberg Traurig LLP, City National Bank, and Servcorp, whose office is on the 20th floor.
-Servcorp’s office features sweeping views, a brightly lit marble interior lobby, splashes of orange alongside contemporary furnishings, two day suites, a boardroom, a five-star coworking space with eight workstations, and landscaped paintings by local artist, Ford Smith, all evoking appreciation for the natural beauty that the artist witnessed during his world travels.
-Also notable is the firm’s success in designing its own eco-friendly office in Atlanta that was featured on inhabit.
-A LEED-certified design, 191 Peachtree Tower includes solutions to water reduction, energy efficiency, sustainable materials, maximization of furniture and equipment reuse, and recycling construction waste.
+Terminus 200 is a 585,412-square-foot mixed-use structure located in the Buckhead neighborhood of Atlanta.
+It was designed in collaboration with Duda/Paine Architects.
+The building is LEED Gold certified.
+Its workplace section is rated one of the Top 10 Shared Office Spaces in the area, based on a popular reviews platform’s ranking.
+The project is now home to some renowned companies and institutions, such as Fitzgerald & CO, Film Connection Film Institute, Greenberg Traurig LLP, City National Bank, and Servcorp—which occupies the 20th floor.
+Servcorp’s office features sweeping views of the cityscape, a brightly lit marble interior lobby, splashes of orange alongside contemporary furnishings, two-day suites, a boardroom, a five-star coworking space with eight workstations, and landscaped paintings by local artist, Ford Smith, all evoking appreciation for the natural beauty that the artist witnessed during his world travels.
+One notable milestone in the firm’s portfolio was when it designed its own eco-friendly office in Atlanta, a project commended by Inhabit through an online feature.
+A LEED-certified design, 191 Peachtree Tower includes solutions to water reduction, energy efficiency, use of sustainable materials, maximization of furniture and equipment reuse, and recycling construction waste.
 The sleek and modern interior also includes low-flow water fixtures, which enable a 30-percent reduction in potable water use, and lighting fixtures that reduce energy use by 20 percent.
-The designers paid attention to using recycled materials and even considered the manufacturing location and toxicity of resources and materials used.
 Almost 80 percent of the space’s construction debris was later recycled, and the firm brought in previously used furniture from one of its former locations.

 Houston Business Journal Landmark Award,